baendlorel/get-function-features/README.md

 ## Purpose

-It might frustrated that there are few practical usages of this package and was designed for theoretical investigation and fun.
+It might be frustrating that there are few practical usages of this package, as it was designed primarily for theoretical investigation and fun.

-A fact not widely known is that almost all functions of `document` is classic.
+A fact not widely known is that almost all functions of `document` are classic.
 And a mock function created by `jest.fn()` is also classic, not arrowed.
 There is no arrow function in browser APIs and NodeJS modules.

 ## LICENSE